blazium-engine/blazium-docs/tutorials/inputs/inputevent.rst

    :ref:`Node._input() <class_Node_private_method__input>` or :ref:`Control._gui_input() <class_Control_private_method__gui_input>`.
 2. Implement event propagation based on the individual requirements.

-In accordance with Godot's node-based design, this enables specialized child nodes to handle and consume particular events, while their ancestors, and ultimately the scene root, can provide more generalized behavior if needed.
+In accordance with Blazium's node-based design, this enables specialized child nodes to handle and consume particular events, while their ancestors, and ultimately the scene root, can provide more generalized behavior if needed.